Treatment for AML

 Asking about fertility

-Treatment for AML can cause temporary or permanent infertility.
-If you may want to have a baby in the future, ask your doctor for a referral to a fertility specialist before treatment starts.
+Treatment for ALL can cause temporary or permanent infertility.
+If you may want to have children in the future, ask your doctor for a referral to a fertility specialist before treatment starts.
 You may be able to store eggs, embryos, ovarian tissue or sperm for later use.
-For more on this see Infertility.
+While there have been significant advances, preserving fertility is not guaranteed.
+For more on this, see Infertility.

 View the Cancer Council NSW editorial policy.